FREE WITH KINDLE UNLIMITED

 About the Book

-INSIDE THE SKIN, a psychological drama set on a U.S. warship in the port city of Yokosuka, Japan, is a story about the harsh realities of navy life during the Don’t Ask Don’t Tell era.
-But it’s more than that.
-It is also a story about each of us and how we perceive the world around us.
-Written with a narrative starkness, it leaves us with only our own prejudices and stereotypes to draw from and forces us to make assumptions about character and identity, and, in the end, determine not just who did it but if it was even done at all.
+A psychological and, at times, poignantly humorous drama set on a U.S. warship in the port city of Yokosuka, Japan, INSIDE THE SKIN is a story about the harsh realities of navy life during the Don’t Ask Don’t Tell era.
+But it’s more than that — it is also a story about each of us and how we perceive and interpret the world around us.
+Written with a narrative starkness, the story leaves us with only our own prejudices and stereotypes to draw from and forces us to make assumptions about character and identity, and, in the end, determine not just who did it but if it was even done at all…

 ★ ★ ★ ★ ★

 Boot Camp didn’t join the navy to be a hero or to perform courageous acts—that was hardly his character—he joined simply to prove to himself, and to others, that he has what it takes to be a sailor, a real sailor.